business writing courses

 • Instant communication: Emails allow for quick dissemination of information.

-• Accessibility: Emails can be sent and received from anywhere with an internet connection.
+• Accessibility: Emails can be sent and received anywhere with an internet connection.

 • Record keeping: Emails provide a written record of communication, which can be useful for reference.